Mwajiduddin/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b1.png" height="40%" width="60%"/>
 </p>

 Then type in "virtual machines" in the search box or click on the "virtual machines" icon.
 Create a virtual machine with a Windows 10 Pro operating system, remember to select the same name and the same region of the resource group that you just made.
 Since we will be interacting with another VM, it's best to select a bigger size than the default so here I chose this VM to have 2 virtual CPUs with 16GB of RAM.
-Make and remember the username and password that you will log into of this VM, check the Licensing box at the lower left corner and click on "Review + create."
+Make and remember the username and password that you will log into of this VM, check the Licensing box at the lower left corner, click on "Review + create" and after validation is complete click on "Create" at the bottom.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/b2.png" height="60%" width="75%"/>